perfectsense/brightspot-js-modal/README.md

 	myModal.open($('<div>asdf</div>');
 	myModal.close();

+## Auto Open:

+Accounts for the use case of having a modal with a gallery sitting on a page and needed to be opend on page load.
+When there is a hash of `slide-X` in the URL, the modal code will detect that and automatically trigger itself.

 ## TODO:

 Need to add unit testing and live examples.
 Also maybe pull vex via Bower into here into a dist folder and use that instead of just src